The m=1 amplituhedron and cyclic hyperplane arrangements: The image in A(n,k,1) of an arbitrary cell of the totally nonnegative Grassmannian

 ($\Rightarrow$): Suppose that $D'\in\mathcal{D}_{n',k',1'}$.
 Let us fix $V'\in S_{D'}$, so that the representable matroid $M(V'^\perp)$ (defined in \cref{eg_matroid}) equals $M(D')^*$.
 By \cref{positroid_downset_m=1}, $M(D')^*$ is the direct sum of uniform matroids of rank $1$ whose ground sets are all intervals.
 That is, we can write $V'^\perp$ as the row span of an $(n'-k')\times n'$ matrix of the form

 where all the $*$'s are nonzero.
-The sign vectors of these rows, and their negations, are precisely the ciruits of $D'$.
+The sign vectors of these rows, and their negations, are precisely the circuits of $D'$.
 We see that the circuits of $D'$ satisfy the required condition.

 ($\Leftarrow$): Suppose that there do not exist $\sigma\in\mathcal{C}(D')$ and $a < b < c$ in $[n]$ such that $\sigma_a,\sigma_c\neq 0$ and $\sigma_b = 0$.
 Let us again take some $V'\in S_{D'}$, and put an $(n'-k')\times n'$ matrix whose rows span $V'^\perp$ into reduced row echelon form.
 Then the sign vector of each row of this matrix is a circuit of $D'$, and so the nonzero entries in each row form a consecutive block.
 It follows that this matrix is of the form \eqref{V'_matrix}, where all the $*$'s are nonzero.
 (The matrix has no zero columns since $D'$ has no coloops.)
 Hence the matroid $M(D')^* = M(V'^\perp)$ is the direct sum of uniform matroids of rank $1$ whose ground sets are all intervals, whence $D'\in\mathcal{D}_{n',k',1}$ by \cref{positroid_downset_m=1}. \end{pf}